DanTCIM/ValAct_RAG/data/md/ASOP_life/asop012_132_risk_classification.md

 If the actuary departs from the guidance set forth in this standard in order to comply with applicable law (statutes, regulations, and other legally binding authority), or for any other reason the actuary deems appropriate, the actuary should refer to section 4 .

-1.3 Cross References - When this standard refers to the provisions of other documents, the reference includes the referenced documents as they may be amended or restated in the
+1.3 Cross References - When this standard refers to the provisions of other documents, the reference includes the referenced documents as they may be amended or restated in the future, and any successor to them, by whatever name called.

-## ASOP No. 12-December 2005

-future, and any successor to them, by whatever name called.
 If any amended or restated document differs materially from the originally referenced document, the actuary should consider the guidance in this standard to the extent it is applicable and appropriate.

 1.4 Effective Date-This standard will be effective for any professional service commenced on or after May 1, 2006.